PhD in Design and Computation

 1

-It is the student's responsibility to fill out the appropriate section of the Report of Completed Design and Computation/PhD Requirements upon completion of the requirements listed below.
+It is the student's responsibility to fill out the appropriate section of the Report of Completed Computation/PhD Requirements upon completion of the requirements listed below.
 This document is submitted to the degree administrator and kept in the student's official departmental file.
 The degree administrator informs the MIT registrar that the degree requirements have been fulfilled.

 Subject Work

-PhD students in Design and Computation are expected to enroll in 4.581, Proseminar in Computation, during their first year in residence.
+PhD students in Computation are expected to enroll in 4.581, Proseminar in Computation, during their first year in residence.
 The Proseminar is meant to provide a rigorous grounding in the field with a focus on specific research topics related to architecture and design practice.

 Major and Minor Fields